-Palantir Technologies, Inc. solves critical intelligence and security issues for government agencies, banks, and large institutions.
+Palantir Technologies, Inc. solves critical intelligence and security issues for government agencies, banks, large institutions, and corporations.
+Palantir's customer base is diversified across a wide range of industries.
 Due to its unique approach in using and deploying data analysis for critical government, commercial, and non-profit institutions, Palantir does not face significant competition at the moment.
 However, Palantir's business is subject to rapidly evolving technology, shifting customer and governmental needs and frequent introductions of new products and services.
+A portion of Palantir's business is also subject to government contracts.
+Additionally, Palantir's success is dependent on retaining top engineering talent.